varunvasudeva1/wiki-kb/README.md

 ### Levels

-Wikipedia moderators compile and maintain a 5 level list containing article names that rank articles, subjectively, by how fundamental their inclusion is in a wiki.
-This allows for users to have control over the size of their knowledge base.
+Wikipedia moderators compile and maintain a [5 level "vital article" list]((https://en.wikipedia.org/wiki/Wikipedia:Vital_articles)) that categorizes articles by how fundamental their inclusion is in a wiki.
+This list allows for users to have control over the size of their knowledge base.
 Below is a table describing the distribution of data by level:

 | Level | Number of Articles |
 | ----- | ------------------ |